 ELIORA BOUSQUET'S COLLECTIONS OF PAINTINGS

-Eliora Bousquet has painted more than a thousand abstract paintings, divided into seven thematic collections.
+Elisabeth Eliora Bousquet has painted more than a thousand abstract paintings, divided into nine thematic collections.
 Discover the history and genesis of each collection here!

 COLLECTION EVANESCENCE